MRI Scan in Mobile, AL

 - Joint and musculoskeletal disorders

 MRI allows evaluation of some body structures that may not be as visible with other diagnostic imaging methods.
-The board-certified radiologists at Alabama Coastal Radiology provide expert diagnostic imaging services including MRIs.
+The board-certified radiologists at Alabama Coastal Radiology, P.C. provide expert diagnostic imaging services including MRIs.
 Learn more about the uses and what you should expect during your exam before scheduling your appointment at any of our 8 office locations in the Mobile area.
+We have offices in Mobile, Saraland, Daphne, Bay Minette, and Fairhope.

 What are some common uses of MRI?